T-Fowl/great-southern-bank-automation/README.md

 Disclaimer
 ---
-Very much a work-in-progress that will receive attention only as required by my own personal automation-flow.
+Very much a work-in-progress that will receive attention only as required by my own personal use-cases.

 Please note that it is possible this goes against the terms and conditions of great southern bank.
 This repository is hosted on github primarily as an educational resource.